 Are you looking to strengthen your understanding of course content?

-The ERC Peer Tutoring program provides BU students an opportunity to meet with a fellow student and ask questions related to their course material.
-Peer Tutors are BU students just like you, and understand how intimidating certain courses can be.
+The ERC Peer Tutoring program provides BU students an opportunity to connect with a fellow student and ask questions related to their course material.
+Peer Tutors are BU students just like you and understand how intimidating certain courses can be.
 They are here to guide, encourage, and support you in your learning process.
 All tutors are undergraduates who excelled in their course and are recommended by BU faculty.
 Our services are free to all BU students!

-- just want try out tutoring
+- just want to try out tutoring

 - have a few specific questions